Halke1986/starsector-ai-tweaks/README.md

 ### 2. Aim Assist ###

-With aim assist you can point the mouse at enemy ship and fire without worrying about target leading.
-AI will automatically offset each manually controlled weapon to account for ship velocity, greatly increasing accuracy.
-Aim assist works for projectile weapons and unguided missiles in turret slots.
-Each weapon is offset individually to account for different projectile speeds.
-That way it's possible to put weapons with different projectile speeds or even beams in one group and still be able to hit will all of them.
+Aim Assist helps the player by automating target leading.
+With Aim Assist, you can simply point the mouse at an enemy ship and fire without worrying about projectile travel time.
+The AI automatically offsets manually controlled weapons to account for both target and projectile velocity, significantly improving accuracy.

+Aim Assist also enhances hardpoint aiming by adjusting the player ship’s rotation in "auto-turn to cursor" mode.
+This works with all non-guided weapons, even those not facing forward.
+And yes, Aim Assist can make the Venture Mk.
+II fly backwards.
+You can disable this ship-rotation feature in LunaLib settings.

-Aim assist is toggled with `[` (left bracket) key by default.
+Aim Assist is toggled using the `[` (left bracket) key by default.

-There's an AIM ASSIST status icon displayed when the system is active:
+When active, an AIM ASSIST status icon is displayed.:

 ![aim assist](https://raw.githubusercontent.com/Halke1986/starsector-ai-tweaks/master/images/aim_assist.png)